cuiopen/proxy-4/README.md

 ## Usage
 There are two operating modes:

-The first mode uses a configuration file whose is used to initialize the proxy manager.
-This configuration specifies the number of threads used by the thread pool, the logging setup, the list of proxies and so on.
+The first mode uses a settings file which is used to initialize the Proxy Manager.
+This settings specifies the number of threads used by the thread pool, the logging setup, the list of proxies and so on.
 You can get an example of this settings on the ${project_dir}/config/settings.xml.
 Example: